mojomath/MSL/README.md

 MSL provides the building blocks for scientific computing in Mojo:

-- **Vectors & Matrices** - Dense linear algebra with memory management
+- **Vectors & Matrices** - Core objects for linear algebra and more.
 - **Random Numbers** - RNGs and probability distributions (Gaussian, uniform, exponential, etc.)
 - **Special Functions** - Airy, Bessel, and more
 - **Permutations** - Combinatorial algorithms